Review of Veterans Group Life Insurance (VGLI)

 Most life insurance policies come with a two year suicide exclusion.
 This means that if the insured commits suicide in the first two years of the policy the carrier does not have to pay the death claim.
 In contrast, Veterans’ Group Life Insurance does not have a two year suicide exclusion.

 Your VGLI rates almost double every five years

-Please note: Sample VGLI rates are subject to change and are not reflective of what your rates may be.
-This section of sample quotes is for informational purposes to give our visitors an idea of what rates may be down the road.
-VGLI rates last updated as of March 2016.
+Disclaimer: VGLI rates are taken from the Department of Veteran Affair’s website and are subject to change.
+This section of sample quotes is for informational purposes to give our visitors an idea of what rates may be as you age.
+VGLI rates last updated as of October 2017.